Introduction to ASP.NET Page Life Cycle

-- Render method is the method of the page object and its controls and it is not an event.
+- The render method is the method of the page object and its controls, and it is not an event.

 - This method generates the Dynamic Hypertext Markup Language (DHTML), client-side HTML, and also the scripts that are necessary to properly display control in the browser.